 The Type of Vehicle: Trustees are more likely to approve a modest vehicle than a luxury vehicle.
 Luxury cars tend to be more expensive, and your trustee may question whether you need such a vehicle if a less expensive car will meet your transportation needs just as well.
 Your trustee might not provide you with an approval letter even if you can find a way to afford a high-priced vehicle because he doesn't see the expense of a high-end vehicle as an allowable expense.

 Whether It Fits Into the Budget: You must demonstrate that you can afford the payments on your new vehicle as well as continue to make payments on your Chapter 13 bankruptcy plan.
 Draw up a budget before approaching your bankruptcy trustee.
 Determine how much you can afford to spend per month on a new vehicle and include this amount in your budget.
 Having a budget will demonstrate financial responsibility and that you put thought into this purchase.
 You're not practicing poor financial habits.

 How to Get a Car Loan Approval Letter

 Make an appointment with your bankruptcy trustee if you want to purchase a vehicle while you're under Chapter 13 bankruptcy.
 Bring your budget and a list of potential vehicles to your meeting.

 Show all your documentation to your trustee and explain why you need to purchase the vehicle.
 Answer any questions your trustee has.
-He will make his decision and then mail you the letter if he decides to approve your request.
+They'll make their decision then mail you the letter if they decide to approve your request.
 Your trustee may take several weeks to provide a letter after your meeting.